GiacomoValliPhD/openhdemg/docs/tutorials/emgfile_structure.md

 In this case, the `emg_refsig` is a Python dictionary with the following keys:

-- "SOURCE": source of the file (i.e., "OTB_REFSIG")
+- "SOURCE": source of the file (i.e., "CUSTOMCSV_REFSIG", "OTB_REFSIG")
 - "FSAMP": sampling frequency
 - "REF_SIGNAL": the reference signal
+- "EXTRAS" : additional custom values

 ## Modify the emgfile to fit your needs

 This is a fundamental part of this tutorial.
 You can modify the `emgfile` as you wish, but there are 2 simple rules that must be followed to allow a seamless integration with the *openhdemg* functions.

 1. Do not alter the `emgfile` keys.
 You should not add or remove keys and you should not alter the data type under each key.
 If you need to do so, please remember that some of the built-in functions might not work anymore and you might encounter unexpected errors.
 2. Preserve data structures.
-If there is missing data you should fill the `emgfile` keys with the original data structure and np.nan values.
+If there is missing data you should fill the `emgfile` keys with the original data structure.
 The original data structure is the one presented in section [Structure of the emgfile](#structure-of-the-emgfile).
+For example, the reference signal is by default contained in a pd.DataFrame.
+Therefore, if the reference signal is absent, the dict key "REF_SIGNAL" should contain an empty pd.DataFrame.

 To modify the `emgfile` you can simply act as for modifying any Python dictionary: